-Two Week Wait (2WW)
+What Does Two Week Wait (2WW) Mean?

-The two week wait (TWW or 2WW) refers to the estimated period of time between a pregnancy attempt and the date where it is most likely that a pregnancy test is able to accurately indicate if the attempt was successful or not.
+The two-week wait (TWW or 2WW) refers to the estimated period of time between a pregnancy attempt and the date where it is most likely that a pregnancy test is able to accurately indicate if the attempt was successful or not.

-FertilitySmarts explains Two Week Wait (2WW)
+FertilitySmarts Explains Two Week Wait (2WW)

-The pregnancy is not achieved, the 2WW will end with the start of a menstrual period.
+If pregnancy is not achieved, the 2WW will end with the start of a menstrual period.